2019, Vol. 4 Issue 1, Part X

 How to cite this article:

-Gupta Sunil, Dr. Saxena Varsha and Srivastava Niraj Kumar.
+Gupta Sunil, Dr. Saxena Varsha, Srivastava Niraj Kumar.
 New hope in treatment of vitiligo (Switra) by ayurvedic medicines (A case study).
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 1283-1286.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):1283-1286.